tezos/tezos/docs/whitedoc/michelson.rst

     :: 'S   ->   tez : 'S

--  ``SOURCE 'p 'r``: Push the source contract of the current transaction.
+-  ``SOURCE 'p``: Push the source contract of the current transaction.

 ::

-    :: 'S   ->   contract 'p 'r : 'S
+    :: 'S   ->   contract 'p : 'S

 -  ``SELF``: Push the current contract.

 ::

-    :: 'S   ->   contract 'p 'r : 'S
+    :: 'S   ->   contract 'p : 'S
-       where   contract 'p 'r is the type of the current contract
+       where   contract 'p is the type of the current contract

 -  ``AMOUNT``: Push the amount of the current transaction.